Latent learning: episodic memory complements parametric learning by enabling flexible reuse of experiences: Background

 \para{Latent Learning:} The concept of ``latent learning'' was introduced by \citet{blodgett1929effect}, and subsequently elaborated by \citet{tolman1948cognitive}, to describe particular phenomena exhibited by rats exploring mazes: the rats seemed to \emph{latently} learn information that was not relevant to their current goals, but that might be useful in the future.
 For example, if rats were neither hungry nor thirsty, they would ignore any water or food encountered in the maze.
 However, if they were later placed in the maze when they \emph{were} hungry or thirsty, they would rush to the appropriate locations.
 Thus, even though the rats had \emph{not} been motivated to seek either food or water when initially exploring the maze, they had \emph{latently learned} the locations of those resources in a way that allowed them to efficiently exploit them in the future.

-Latent learning has been suggested to depend in some cases on the medial temporal lobe (MTL; including the hippocampus) and lesions to this region impair latent learning in some cases \citep{kimble1968absence,myers2003dissociating}, as well as other types of generalization \citep[e.g.,][]{bayley2002medial,eichenbaum2009neurobiology}.
-(However, note that some latent learning processes may not be MTL-dependent; \citealp{kimble1982further,myers2000latent}.)
-More recent computational work has highlighted that hippocampal ``preplay'' might help to cache the solutions to potential future tasks \citep{carvalho2025preemptive}.
+Latent learning has been suggested to depend in part on the medial temporal lobe (MTL; including the hippocampus) and lesions to this region impair latent learning in some cases \citep{kimble1968absence,myers2003dissociating}, as well as other types of generalization, such as transitive inferences \citep{eichenbaum2009neurobiology} or linguistic or semantic generalizations \citep{bayley2002medial}.
+(Note that some latent learning processes may not be MTL-dependent; \citealp{kimble1982further,myers2000latent}.)
+More recent work has highlighted that hippocampal ``preplay'' might help to cache the solutions to potential future tasks \citep{olafsdottir2015hippocampal,carvalho2025preemptive}.
 Overall, these results suggest that episodic memory may contribute to some---if not all---forms of latent learning in natural intelligence.

 \para{Complementary learning systems:} One strand of hippocampal research focuses on ``complementary learning systems'' \citep{mcclelland1995there,kumaran2016learning}---the idea that the rapid learning and episodic memory of the hippocampus provides benefits that complement the slower, more generalized learning within the neocortex.
-The original argument for why the rapid-learning system is useful was that it could rapidly acquire new information without interfering with broader knowledge in the slower system; salient pieces of rapidly-acquired information could then be consolidated into the slower-learning system over time via replay.
+The original argument for why the rapid-learning system is useful was that it could rapidly acquire new information without interfering with broader knowledge in the slower system; these pieces of rapidly-acquired information could then be recalled when needed for immediate task performance, and integrated into the slower-learning system over time via recall or replay---which naturally results in interleaving the learning with other experiences and thereby reduce catastrophic interference.